 I finally finished reading “The Recitations”!
 What a wake-up call that was!
 This book was copyrighted around 1910 and was such a sweet reminder to simpler days.
 It made me think of Laura Ingalls teaching school in that one room school house on the prairie or one of the characters from the American Girls Series.
 It was definitely a step back in time.

 Even though it was written way back, it still applies today.
 I was very impressed with this book and the author’s thoughts about school.
 It was clearly written for public or private schools, but it would speak to the heart of all schools, even homeschools.

 I am taking another look at how much review work my kids are doing.
-In some subjects, it’s already built in and in some it’s not.
-I warned my kids today, that we are going to start review more in each subject.
+In some subjects, it’s already built in and in some, it’s not.
+I warned my kids today, that we are going to start review more on each subject.
 I am going to start holding them more accountable.
 One thing the author pointed out was the responsibility of the student to be well prepared each day.
 Such a simple thing, but very profound.
 I want to make my students well prepared for each day!
-Having a well prepared teacher and well prepared students should make for an easier, teachable day!
+Having a well-prepared teacher and well-prepared students should make for an easier, teachable day!